rbairstow/Shopify-broke-the-theme-nav/README.md

 # Shopify-broke-the-theme-nav
-On 17th August Shopify started Beta testing a new navigation setup - *** BETABETABETA *** many seem to forget that Beta is not actual, but when it doesn't work as expected the theme developers get the blame so here are some patches.
+On 17th August Shopify started Beta testing a new navigation setup Beta is not actual, when it doesn't work as expected however theme developers are always asked to fix it

-This will work with sectioned themes only which were introduced in early 2017.
+The following code change will work with sectioned themes only which were introduced in early 2017.
 ****** IF YOUR THEME DOES NOT HAVE SECTION EDITING CAPABILITY YOU WILL NEED TO USE THE LEGACY SETUP FOR THIS ******

 MY THEME IS VANTAGE:   Themes > Actions > Edit HTML / CSS > Snippets > navigation.liquid